YuZhangIsCoding/ML_coursera/Week6/README.md

         Algo2|0.7|0.1|0.4|0.175
         Algo3|0.02|1.0|0.51|0.0392

-        * Average is not good because it fails to exclude the cases when precison or recall is extremely low.
+        * Average is not good because it fails to exclude the cases when precision or recall is extremely low.
     * Data for Machine Learning

         When designing a high accuracy learning system, sometime there are a lot of algorithms we can choose from.